 Even with sustained engagement to generate a steady influx of ideas, organizations often face challenges in developing them.
 We’ve observed how hard our customers work to push their ideas past the finish line.
 GE took home the award for the Most Effective Innovation Team by driving the most ideas to ‘Completed’ status over the past year—a staggering 73 percent of their total pipeline ideas.

 We’ve found that among our customers’ innovation efforts, those with the most diversity tend to have more successful outcomes and are more likely to bring those innovations to market.
 For the category of Most Diversified Innovation Function, we looked at how many different Brightidea apps were used by individual customers.
-The winner this year was TD Ameritrade, for launching eight different app types—the highest ever: Discuss, Hack, Incubate, Monitor, Name, Optimize, Pitch, and Suggest.
+The winner this year was TD Ameritrade, for launching eight different app types—the highest ever: Discuss, Hackathon, Incubate, Monitor, Name, Optimize, Pitch, and Suggest.

 Many of our customers have made dramatic improvements not only to their company culture, but also in areas such as customer satisfaction.
 One customer surpassed all others, recording over 600 individual qualitative outcomes in the last year.
 For the second year in a row, Quicken Loans takes home the award for Largest Customer-reported Business Impact (Non-Financial).